icsbookmarket/icsbookmarket.github.io/index.md

 * Celine: "I'd rather use email.
 I'd forget to check the app if there was an-app messenger."

 Some Remarks:
-* Mark: "The email to button should always be the mail icon because I can righ-click "copy address" when it's a button.
+* Mark: "The email to button should always be the mail icon because I can't righ-click "copy address" when it's a button.
 This is the case especially with Windows computers that don't have a mail server pop up when I click on the mail button."
 * Everybody: "The edit and delete buttons don't work."
 * Mark: "Can be this a mobile app?
-I think more people would use this on their phones rather than a computer"
+I think more people would use their phones over a computer."